pingcap/docs-cn/v3.1/how-to/upgrade/from-previous-version.md

 ---
-title: TiDB 3.0 Upgrade Guide
+title: TiDB 3.1 Upgrade Guide
-summary: Learn how to upgrade to TiDB 3.0 versions.
+summary: Learn how to upgrade to TiDB 3.1 versions.
 category: how-to
 ---

-# TiDB 3.0 Upgrade Guide
+# TiDB 3.1 Upgrade Guide

-This document is targeted for users who want to upgrade from TiDB 2.0 (2.0.1 or later versions) or TiDB 2.1 RC to TiDB 3.0.
-TiDB 3.0 is compatible with [TiDB Binlog of Kafka Version](/v3.1/reference/tidb-binlog/tidb-binlog-kafka.md) and [TiDB Binlog of Cluster Version](/v3.1/reference/tidb-binlog/overview.md).
+This document is targeted for users who want to upgrade from TiDB 2.0, 2.1, or 3.0 to TiDB 3.1.
+TiDB 3.1 is compatible with [TiDB Binlog of the cluster Version](/v3.1/reference/tidb-binlog/overview.md).

 ## Upgrade caveat

 - Rolling back to 2.1.x or earlier versions after upgrading is not supported.
-- Before upgrading to 3.0 from 2.0.6 or earlier versions, check if there are any running DDL operations, especially time-consuming ones like `Add Index`.
+- Before upgrading to 3.1 from 2.0.6 or earlier versions, check if there are any running DDL operations, especially time-consuming ones like `Add Index`.
 If there are any, wait for the DDL operations to finish before you upgrade.
 - Parallel DDL is supported in TiDB 2.1 and later versions.
-Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to TiDB 2.1 is not supported.
+Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to TiDB 3.1 is not supported.
 To upgrade, you can choose either of the following two options:

-    - Stop the cluster and upgrade to 3.0 directly.
+    - Stop the cluster and upgrade to 3.1 directly.
-    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 3.0 version.
+    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 3.1 version.

 > **Note:**
 >